sudo-ja/PRODIGY_CS_03/README.md

 A Password Complexity Checker is a tool or program designed to assess the strength and robustness of a password based on various criteria.
 Its primary purpose is to evaluate the complexity of a password to determine its resistance to unauthorized access or hacking attempts.

-[Please check out the PasswordComplexityChecker.html file in the indicated GitHub link.]
+[Please check out the PasswordComplexityChecker.html file]

 This is a basic password complexity checker and should not be use for reael world application.